 is reported to reduce the incidence of coccidiosis and

 inhibits harmful bacterial or algae growth in the water.
 This can be

 I keep this in the water of all my adult birds too.

 For shipped poults I recommend adding a tsp. of brown sugar per quart of water for a couple days after arrival for a quick energy boost just to help them recover from shipping stress.
 This can be mixed with the vitamins and vinegar.

-I continue to feed the 26% crumble till they are around 12 weeks of age, I then switch to a 22% protein turkey grower/finisher pellet.
+I continue to feed the 30% protein crumble for around 6-8 weeks then switch to a 20% protein grower/finisher crumble.